flexera-public/policy_templates/cost/turbonomics/delete_unattached_volumes/gcp/README.md

 ## Functional Details

 - The policy queries the /api/v3/market/{market_uuid}/actions endpoint for the Turbonomic API and based on action will return details and savings for unattached volumes for on-boarded cloud instances.
-- The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually
+- The policy will fail after a day, the authorization cookie parameter will need to be refreshed and re-run manually.
-- there is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually receive cookie authorization
+- There is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually receive cookie authorization.

 ## Input Parameters

+- *Provider* - Cloud provider where we get recommendations, it supports Azure.
-- *Authorization Cookie* - authorization cookie pulled from Turbonomic login endpoint: (POST `https://xxxx.turbonomic.com/api/v3/login`)
+- *Authorization Cookie* - Authorization cookie pulled from manual source.
   - no_echo: true
-- *Email addresses* - a list of email addresses to notify
+- *Email addresses to notify* - A list of email addresses to notify.
+- *Turbonomic endpoint* - Turbonomic endpoint where we'll get all data and authorization validation.
+- *Unused days* - The number of days a volume has been unused.
+The days should be greater than zero.

+## Supported Clouds

+- Google

 ### Required Flexera Roles